osemenets21/blog_app/README.md

    npm start

 ## Database Configuration
-   Ensure MySQL is installed and running.
-Modify the database configuration file as needed to connect to your local MySQL instance.
+   Ensure SQLite3 is installed and running.
+Modify the database configuration file as needed to connect to your local SQLite instance.